fatiando/pooch/paper/paper.md

 data files.

 Pooch is a Python library that fills this gap.
-It manages a data *registry* by downloading files from one or more remote servers and storing them in a local data cache.
+It manages a data *registry* (containing file names, SHA256 hashes, and download URLs) by downloading files from one or more remote servers and storing them in a local data cache.
 Pooch is written in pure Python and has minimal dependencies.
+It can be easily installed from the Python Package Index (PyPI) and conda-forge on a wide range of Python versions: 2.7 (up to Pooch 0.6.0) and from 3.5 to 3.8.
 The integrity of downloads is verified by comparing the file's SHA256 hash with the one stored in the data registry.
 This is also the mechanism used to detect if a file needs to be re-downloaded